 Students are offered the opportunity to receive counselling support from two fulltime counsellors.
 This is a professional confidential service.
-Our dedicated Student Services Centre also provides the services of an on-site school nurse and clinics for a doctor, physiotherapist and sexual health nurse.
+Our dedicated Student Services Centre also provides the services of an on-site school nurse and clinics for a doctor.
 A Chaplain is also available.

 STUDENT GUIDANCE AND SUPPORT